 Bertinoro: A Century-old Tradition of Hospitality and Wine-making

 The truly wonderful position of Bertinoro – an atmospheric hilltop town in the heart of Romagna – has earned it the nickname of ‘Balcony of Romagna’.
 The actual territory covered by this municipality is quite vast – from the area at the foot of the hills to the plains.
 Bertinoro is rooted in an attractive land famous for its wine production, and proud of its food traditions and hospitality.
-Near here there are also several spas (such as Fratta Terme, Castrocaro, Bagno di Romagna): all elements that unite to create a place where the quality of life still makes a difference, and which translates into a tranquil and pleasant stay for the visitor, who can fully savour the flavours of a land still in touch with its traditions (in the pictures above and below, a summer and winter view of the hills that surround Bertinoro, covered in vineyards).
+Near here there are also several spas (such as Fratta Terme, Castrocaro, Bagno di Romagna): all elements that unite to create a place where the quality of life still makes a difference, and which translates into a tranquil and pleasant stay for the visitor, who can fully savour the flavours of a land still in touch with its traditions (in the pictures above, a summer and winter view of the hills that surround Bertinoro, covered in vineyards).

 The Medieval Town Centre

 The old town centre sits on the top of a steep hill that has retained its medieval aspect in the urban structure: the ring of ancient walls, the cobweb of little streets, the narrow alleyways winding uphill – all this allows for a glimpse on the atmospheres of the past.
 Two of the three old gates are still well preserved: Porta San Romano (once otherwise called ‘of the Three Saints’) has a pointed arch and looks out towards Forlì; Porta Malatesta (or 'del Soccorso') was built in the 15th century and faces the opposite direction, towards Polenta (read below).